 Types of Guitar Pedals

-In this guide we’ll go through the absolute basics on different types of effects.
+In this guide, we’ll go through the absolute basics of different types of effects.
 If you want to learn more and hear examples, check out the course.

 Guitar pedals can be split up into a few broad categories: